vigoren/foundryvtt-simple-calendar/docs/Configuration.md

 ----------|------------|----
-View Calendar | If users in this role can view the calendar interface or not.|Player, Trusted Player, Assistant GM Add Notes | If users in these roles are able to add notes to the calendar.|Player, Trusted Player, Assistant GM Change Date and Time| If users in these roles are able to change the calendars date and time.|Player, Trusted Player, Assistant GM
+View Calendar | If users in this role can view the calendar interface or not.|Player, Trusted Player, Assistant GM Add Notes | If users in these roles are able to add notes to the calendar.|Player, Trusted Player, Assistant GM Reorder Notes| If users in these roles are able to reorder notes on a specific day.|Player, Trusted Player, Assistant GM Change Date and Time| If users in these roles are able to change the calendars date and time.|Player, Trusted Player, Assistant GM

 ### Import/Export